-Having a background in fine art, her work is often inspired by various aspects of art, music, religion, society and cultural environment at large.
-Her fundamental agenda is to contest the traditional notions of elegance and beauty by creating an aesthetic of hero own.
+Having a background in fine art, Yu’s work is often inspired by various aspects of art, music, religion, society and cultural environment at large.
+Her fundamental agenda is to contest the traditional notions of elegance and beauty by creating an aesthetic of her own.
 She expects her work to liberate the human body and bring out the character and personality of the wearer.

 A pervasive theme of the IRENE SJ YU label is to empower femininity whilst still evoking a touch of romance and novelty, by transforming these elements into beautifully made garments.
 Another great strength for IRENE SJ YU is her strong print identity, with tiger stripes on grids / wood prints / straight stripes and logo motifs.